 To download your files from Lokalise back to the Ruby app:

 The export task can be customized as well.
-As you see, the overall process is very simple and yet it’s much more convenient to manage your translations with Lokalise rather than perform editing and verification using the text editor.
+As you see, the overall process is very simple and yet it’s much more convenient to manage your translation and localization with Lokalise rather than perform editing and verification using the text editor.
 This is especially useful when you would like to hire professional translators that are usually not tech-savvy people and may have issues with the YAML format.

 Rails-i18n gem